 A study of the diagnostic-prescriptive approach to the teaching of reading (grades PreK-5).
 Special emphasis is placed on understanding and utilizing various diagnostic instruments and implementing remedial techniques.

-Credits: 3 Prerequisites: Admission to the Teacher Education Program.
-Semester Offered: Offered fall semester.
+Credits: Credits 3 Notes: Notes 10 hours of clinical field experience required. \$125 Teacher Education Program fee is charged.
+Prerequisites: Prerequisites Admission to the Teacher Education Program.
+Successful completion of ELE 353 with a C or better.
+Semester Offered: Semester Offered Offered fall semester.